Dear Colleagues and Friends,

 Since I was appointed as the director in 2010, I've enjoyed the unwavering support from the center’s faculty, staff and trainees.
 Our responsibility is more important than ever as we face an unprecedented explosion of the aging population along with age-associated conditions and diseases.

-As we go forward, I am confident that we can work together to continue expanding the HCOA’s legacy and fulfill the center’s multiple missions.
+As we go forward, I am confident that we can work together to continue expanding the HCOA’s legacy and fulfill the center’s multiple goals.
 My door will always be open, so will my ears.

 View an update of recent milestone events and accomplishments made by HCOA faculty that I presented to the center Sept.
 14, 2016.